Selter & Weinert: Selter & Weinert

-After the death of Martin Bromberg, Alfred Selter (1864-1948) took over the company and continued to run it successfully.
+After the death of Martin Bromberg, Alfred Selter (1864–1948) took over the company and continued to run it successfully.
 He later took on Carl Weinert as a partner in his business.
 He came from the important fur commission company Schmaltz & Weinert, which had represented the renowned company H. Wolff in Berlin for decades.
 His father, co-owner of Schmaltz & Weinert, which was dissolved in 1922, had previously died and Mr. Schmaltz had long since retired from managing the company. n 1919, the Selter company was renamed Selter & Weinert, Rauchwaren.
 Around 1940, Carl Weinert married Alfred Selter's daughter and continued to run the company together with his brother-in-law Kurt Selter.

 Selter also rendered outstanding services to the organizational representation of the fur trade.
-In 1908, on his initiative, Leipzig's smoke goods wholesalers, commission agents and brokers joined together to form the Verband der Leipziger Rauchwarenfirmen e.
+In 1908, on his initiative, Leipzig's smoke goods wholesalers, commission agents and brokers joined to form the Verband der Leipziger Rauchwarenfirmen e.
 V., which in 1921 became the Reichsverband der deutschen Rauchwarenfirmen e.
 V., based in Leipzig, of which Selter was chairman.
 Like his father-in-law before him, Carl Weinert also became chairman of the Reichsverband.

 Selter was chairman of the supervisory board of Rauchwaren-Lagerhaus GmbH, a joint venture of more than forty smoke retailers on the Brühl and held the title of Imperial Japanese Consul.
 He owned a villa built in 1909 by Leipzig architect Otto Paul Burghardt at Springerstrasse 6 in the northern suburbs of Leipzig.

 After the war, the company was expropriated in 1946, three years before the GDR was founded.
 In addition to various other smoking goods companies, the building now housed the Deutsche Handelszentrale Textil, smoking goods branch, later the VEB Pelzhandel am Brühl.
 After reunification in 1990, the heirs of Alfred Selter and Carl Weinert became the owners again.

 Kurt Selter is listed for the first time in the fur trade directory of 1953 at the latest in the newly established fur trade center Niddastrasse in Frankfurt am Main in the Biberhaus, Niddastrasse 56/58, still listed in 1967, it is no longer listed there by 1973 at the latest.